 frequently asked questions

 Yes.
 You can make this frosting ahead of time and keep it in the fridge.
 The butter will solidify making it firm.
 To use, let it come back to room temperature, then whisk it again until smooth and creamy.
 Personally, though, I do find this frosting is at its silkiest when it’s freshly made.

 Yes.
 See above.
 You’ll need to let it thaw and come back to room temperature before re-whipping.

 This recipe makes around four cups of frosting.
 It’s enough to frost a two-layer 8-inch cake, a three-layer 6-inch cake or generously pipe 12 cupcakes.

 Yes.
-Keep in mind, if you double it, it may take longer to make.
+Keep in mind, that if you double the recipe, it may take longer to make.
 For example, it’ll take longer to whip 12 egg whites to stiff peaks.

 more frosting recipes